GfSE/SAF-Specification/src/devdoc.md

 * **SAF_SCM_Profile Model**
   The SAF SCM Profile is used by the SAF_Specification model.
 It contains Stereotypes used to specify concepts, viewpoints, framework concerns and stakeholders.
 It is used to specify or extend SAF.

-## Conceptual Model
+## Specification Model

 The conceptual model is the foundation of SAF development.
 It governs, which items SAF consist of and how these items are related.
 It follows the concepts of ISO 42010.
 SAF extends ISO 42010 in a way that SAF is able to express a rationale for a Stakeholders Concern.
-This should possibly be added to ISO 42010.

 ![Bild](./assets/images/Concept-Model-Definition.svg)